Dysart High School

 Dysart High School is a high school in El Mirage, Arizona under the jurisdiction of the Dysart Unified School District.

 History

+Dysart High School is the only 9-12 high school in the city of El Mirage.

+The school's population is 60% Hispanic, 24% White, 8% Black, 5% two or more races, 2% Asian, 1% Native American, and < 1% Pacific Islander.

-As of the end of the 2014–2015 school year, Dysart High School has had 1,657 students enrolled.
-The total faculty of the school is 108 (81 teachers, 15 teachers aides, 4 administrators, and 9 professional staff).
+As of the 2021-2022 school year, Dysart High School had 1,467 students enrolled.
+The total faculty of the school is 98 (71 teachers, 15 teachers aides, 4 administrators, and 9 professional staff).

-A school has a "site council", which consists of two school administrators, two non-certified employees, two teachers, two parents, one member of the community, and two students.
-The responsibilities of this council are to facilitate school improvement, student achievement, school safety, student discipline, and communication with the community.

 Academics

 The school has been designated by the Arizona Learns Achievement Profile as "Performing Plus".

 The school has a graduation rate of 97% and awards over $700,000 in scholarships annually.
 In addition the school received over $600,000 in a 21st Century Grant and nearly $100,000 in a Gear-up grant; this money is used to fund mentoring, tutoring, summer enrichment and parental involvement programs.